 Once again, as with asadullah al-ghalib, the British medal turns Tipu’s own words against him: Allah showed his true favour by taking Seringapatam away from Tipu, and giving it to the deserving British.

 What I find fascinating about this medal design is how far Tipu Sultan, dead and buried, continues to set its terms.
 The symbolic argument of the medal, particularly as it’s made in the Arabic and Persian texts, presents the capture of Seringapatam in pointedly Islamic terms, in language and thought: the British are doing Allah’s work, and this in itself suggests how fragile Britain’s position in India was in 1799, thoroughly dependent on Indian allies and Indian manpower in its armies.
 It’s important to realise that the most important targets of the messages of this medal were Indian, not British.

 But what the medal also conveys is what an incredibly potent propagandist Tipu had been.
 We know that Sir Charles Wilkins was closely involved in designing the medal, and it’s certainly Wilkins, the first Englishman to master Sanskrit (an achievement which assumes, in eighteenth-century India, complete fluency in Persian), who will have provided the Arabic and Persian text.
 He did a good job, too: it’s a witty and in one sense devastating contradiction of Tipu’s claim to authority.

-And yet in that imagery of big cats, in the panorama of Tipu’s glorious capital at Seringapatam, but above all in those words, it’s all done in Tipu’s own language of self-promotion.
+And yet in that imagery of big cats, in the panorama of Tipu’s glorious capital at Seringapatam, but especially in those words, it’s all done in Tipu’s own language of self-promotion.
 The respect for Tipu that the medal betrays, despite itself, gives the lie to the demonization of Tipu as a cruel and fanatical Muslim despot that a lot of British accounts of the time indulged in, and that Tipu’s Tiger particularly seemed to embody.
 (His legacy remains controversial to this day, as these responses to this Republic Day float (representing the state of Karnataka) in Delhi make clear.)